ronancpl/HeavenMS/docs/feature_list.md

 * Advanced synchronization and smart management of the PQ registration system, as expected for a core server mechanic that is largely used by the players.
 * Lobby system - Multiple PQ instances on same channel.
 * Expedition system - Multiples parties can attempt on a same instance (lobbies and expeds are mutually-exclusive).
-* Guild queue system - Guilds can register themselves on a queue for the GPQ.
+* Guild queue system - Guilds can register themselves in a queue for the GPQ.
 * EIM Pool system - After the first instance setup, next event instances are loaded beforehand and set on a pooling queue, optimizing future loadouts.
 * Recall system - Players can rejoin the last event instance they were in before disconnection.